2024 has been dragging itself ...

 None of them feel any ounce of responsibility.

-The still, in facto, very patriarchal system is exploitative for women.
+The still, in facto, very patriarchal system is exploitative for women who care.

 My daughter's father does not pay a pension for my disabled daughter ... and gets away with it, and no one blinks an eye, even some women like his otherwise very educated partner, still integrating the dominant narrative - that, is patriarchy for you.